 For the past four years, the UNH Sustainability Institute (SI) has been working with Grounds and Events, Campus Planning, Student Government, and other entities to become Bee Campus certified.
-This spring finally received our official certification!
+This spring we finally received our official certification!

 Improving our pollinator landscape is a long-term goal for both SI and the university as a whole.
 Our Bee Campus certification shows our campus-wide commitment to this initiative.